 - Relevant “seasonal” category is at the top of the navigation – in this particular example, site visitors can jump to the Christmas gifts page quickly.

 - “New” and “Top 50” categories also included – both of these will help undecided visitors narrow down their options to find the perfect gift

 - Sub-categories are a little more detailed but are succinct and descriptive – points the site visitor towards areas of the site that will inspire or take the visitor to the specific area of the site they want to be

-For sites with a narrower product range, you can go with a more personalised approach.
-For example skinnyties.com has an incredibly fun menu and navigation that helps the site user find what they are looking for much more quickly.
+For sites with a narrower product range, you could go with a more personalised approach.

 All of the most popular styles of ties are displayed on the homepage in an incredibly visually pleasing, fast and interactive way.
 The categories and subcategories are mostly single word titles, but the visual aspects aid to the descriptiveness of this.

 - Ensure the search functionality is easy to find and simple to use